-In 2011/12, the south coast catch of 51.2 t was within the target catch range.
-However, this target catch range is currently being reviewed as a part of the overall review of the management for this fishery.
+In 2012/13, the south coast catch of 46.5 t was below the target catch range (South Coast Crustacean Figure 2a).
+This coincided with a reduction in the targeted effort for southern rock lobster, and as such the catch and fishing effort is considered acceptable.
+However, this target catch and associated effort range is currently being reviewed as a part of the overall review of the management for this fishery.